-Queensland is an increasingly multicultural society being home to people who speak more than 220 languages, hold more than 100 religious beliefs and come from more than 220 countries.
+In 2016, Queensland spoke more than 180 overseas languages, held more than 110 religious beliefs and came from more than 220 countries.

-Diversity Figures brings together core demographic and diversity data from the ABS 2011 Census of Population and Housing and data on migration patterns, including humanitarian arrivals, from the Commonwealth Department of Immigration and Citizenship (DIAC).
+Diversity Figures brings together core demographic and diversity data from the ABS 2016 Census of Population and Housing.

 There are a number of social and cultural characteristics featured in the Diversity Figures including:

-- the country of birth of overseas born people in Queensland
+- country of birth of overseas born people in Queensland

 - language spoken other than English, and English proficiency